VishakBaburaj/Sentiment-analysis-and-Word-frequency-of-student-responses/README.md

 Significance of the project

 The harsh reality of the Indian education system eventually curates most decisions where students do not hold much of a role in conclusions drawn for them.
 Thus, this project stands as a platform for their voices as it is necessary to research students perspectives.
-This also constitute other factors such as their parents opinions and support.
 Even supposing the stance is not offline, this could be dissatisfying for some, maybe a relief for others, but what stands of utmost importance is the overall uneasiness and concern that should not be unheard.

 Objectives